 Penalties for California felony DUIs include (but are not limited to):

-"Aggravating factors" are facts and circumstances involved in your case that increase your punishment.
+"Aggravating factors" are facts and circumstances involved in your VC 23152(b) case that increases your punishment.

-The most common aggravating circumstances that are frequently seen in connection with Vehicle Code 23152(b) California's law against driving with a BAC of 0.08% or greater include (but are not limited to):
+The most common aggravating circumstances that are frequently seen in connection with California's law against driving with a BAC of 0.08% or greater include (but are not limited to):

 DUI plea bargaining